-On February 14, 2017, the Company entered into an option agreement, as amended, (the "Option Agreement") with Almadex Minerals Limited and its wholly owned Nevada subsidiary Almadex America Inc. (collectively, "Almadex"), to acquire the exclusive right and option to earn, in the aggregate, up to a 75% undivided ownership interest in the Willow Property (the "Willow Property") located in Douglas County, near Yerington, Nevada, USA.

-To acquire an initial 60% interest in the Willow Property, the Company is required to issue common shares and incur exploration expenditures as follows:
+On February 14, 2017, the Company entered into an option agreement, as amended, (the "Willow Option Agreement") with Almadex Minerals Limited and its wholly owned Nevada subsidiary Almadex America Inc. (collectively, "Almadex"), to acquire the exclusive right and option to earn, in the aggregate, up to a 75% undivided ownership interest in the Willow Property (the "Willow Property") located in Douglas County, near Yerington, Nevada, USA.
+Under the terms of the Willow Option Agreement, should either Abacus or Almadex acquire the rights to additional property ("AP") within the Area of Interest ("AOI"), the other party could elect to make the AP part of the Willow Project.
+Almadex elected to include the Nev-Lorraine claims (see Nev-Lorraine Lease Agreement below) to the Willow Project.
+During the term of the Willow Option Agreement, the Company issued a total of 2,416,667 common shares of the Company to Almadex, and the Company undertook various exploration programs on the Willow Property.
+The Willow Option Agreement was terminated upon Almadex and Abacus entering into a purchase agreement in respect of the Willow Property (see "Willow Acquisition Agreement" below).